Imjin War: Losses and gains

-Given that the conflict was fought exclusively on Korean soil, Korea ultimately suffered the most damage of the three participants.
-It lost a large portion of its military strength and civilian population, had numerous cultural heritage sites damaged or destroyed, and many of its technological advancements pillaged.
-In many ways the invasions proved to be more devastating than any other event in the nation's history (even, arguably, more so than the Korean War).
+Given that the conflict was fought in Korea, Korea suffered the most damage of the three participants.
+It lost much of its military strength and civilian population, had numerous cultural heritage sites damaged or destroyed, and many of its technological advancements pillaged.
+In many ways the invasions proved to be more devastating than any other event in the nation's history.
 The peninsula suffered a reduction of arable land to 66% of the prewar total, greatly hurting Korea's mainly agricultural economy; in the years that followed, famine, disease, and rebellions were widespread throughout Korea.
 In Gyeongsang Province alone 90% of the land under cultivation was destroyed.
 Significant losses of historical archives, cultural and scientific artifacts (such as the Ja-gyuk-roo water clock), and skilled artisans resulted in a waning of Korean science.
-The main Korean royal palaces Gyeongbokgung, Changdeokgung, and Changgyeonggung were burned down, and Deoksugung was used as a temporary palace.
-The Baekjeong (Korean natives of the lowest social rank) took advantage of the lack of internal security brought on by the invasions, and set fire to changnye (Korean government offices) in which census ledgers had been kept.
+The Korean royal palaces of Gyeongbokgung, Changdeokgung, and Changgyeonggung were burned down, and Deoksugung was used as a temporary palace.
+The Baekjeong took advantage of the lack of internal security brought on by the invasions, and set fire to changnye - Korean government offices - in which census ledgers had been kept.
 The destruction of land and census registers made fiscal recovery difficult since taxation and corvée labour were based on them.
-The government was forced to trade rank and titles in order to obtain grain, using a practice called napsok pogwan (appointment through grain contributions), and the yangban elite, which was exempt from household taxes, exploited the occasion to increase its landholdings, thereby further depriving the central government of taxes raised on property.
+The government was forced to trade rank and titles in order to obtain grain, using a practice called napsok pogwan - appointment through grain contributions - and the yangban elite, which was exempt from household taxes, exploited the occasion to increase its landholdings, thereby further depriving the central government of taxes raised on property.

-The total military and civilian casualties, as estimated by the late-19th-century historian, George H. Jones, were one million, and total combat casualties were estimated at between 250,000 and 300,000.
+George H. Jones, estimated that total casualties - both military and civilian - were one million, and combat casualties were estimated at between 250,000 and 300,000.
 A total of over 100,000 Japanese, 185,000 Korean and over 29,000 Chinese troops were killed, and an estimated 50,000 to 60,000 captives were taken by the Japanese throughout the war.
 Among those captured, a total of 7,500 were later returned to Korea through diplomatic means at the conclusion of the conflict.
 A large portion of the remaining captives were sold to European traders—mainly Portuguese in Macau, who then resold them throughout Southeast Asia.